Groogy/rbSFML/README.markdown

 I hope you enjoy using rbSFML.
 If you make anything in it then we are very interested in hearing about it.
 We can always be reached at http://www.sfml-dev.org/forum for support, ideas or just have a nice chat.

+If you have questions or need help then please post it on the forum or write us an email.
+The issue tracker is for bugs and suggestions only please.
+If you are uncertain then write it on the forum instead.

 Dependencies
 ============